johandavidsen/grot-table/README.md

-# vue2-bootstrap-table
+# vue-bootstrap-table

-This project is a fork of [jbaysolutions/vue-bootstrap-table](https://github.com/jbaysolutions/vue-bootstrap-table) for further information about that project.
+This project was originally a fork of [jbaysolutions/vue-bootstrap-table](https://github.com/jbaysolutions/vue-bootstrap-table).
 The main reason for this fork is to increase control of the table components and to reduce the project size.

 Please see [Changelog](/CHANGELOG.md) for detailed changes.